 Project TeamEd Gordon, Lynden Jones, Phil Dingemanse, Andrew Geeves, Jack Birrell

-From the architect.
+Text description provided by the architects.
 Lagoon Beach House is set within a ‘hamlet’ of a few scattered shacks, with a wonderful lack of fences the site supports strong bonds between three Tasmanian families - 40 extended family and friends spanning four generations make this their special island retreat, a place for shared living and holiday experiences.
 Located on the east edge of the Tamar River where it meets Bass Strait the site is surrounded by tea trees, fresh water lagoon and dunes.

 The residence is pragmatically organised around north point, neighbors’, privacy, contour, wind and views.
 The main living spaces, main bedroom and study are efficiently planned all on first floor for the comfort of two.
 Set carefully at a height above ground the main living level captures westerly views over boobyalla, looking westward towards the estuary and Heads.